nsreeen/old-blog/project/pages/how-accessible-is-this-blog.md

 title: How accessible is this blog?
 date: 2017-03-24 14:00:00
+type: post

 <br>To understand web accessibility better, I decided to audit my own blog.
 The blog is small (at time of writing four pages including the main page!),
 but I am interested to see what kinds of issues come up even before adding complicated features and substantial content to a site.
 <br>
 <br>